mohan-chinnappan-n/sf-land-docs/README.md

 ### SF-LAND: Run PM Scan
 - Runs PMD Scan
     - Setup PMD executable as per this [Doc](https://github.com/mohan-chinnappan-n/cli-dx/blob/master/mdapi/pmd-codescan.md)
+- Also you can run PMD scan on the current file in the editor
+    - using **SF-LAND: Run PM Scan for File in the Editor**

 - Demo
 - ![PMD Report Demo](https://raw.githubusercontent.com/mohan-chinnappan-n/kural-docs/master/img/new_pmd-report-1.gif)